 As populations grow and more people escape poverty and aspire to improved consumption, the linear economic model of "take - make - dispose" can no longer be maintained as it results in ever more waste and pollution of an already polluted planet.
-Instead, transitioning to a pollution-free planet needs innovation, targeted and time bound action (with focus on the most urgent and hard hitting pollutants and polluted areas), as well as a more pervasive longer term shift in the economy to be low carbon, circular and less toxic.
+Instead, transitioning to a pollution-free planet needs innovation, targeted and time bound action (with focus on the most urgent and hard hitting pollutants and polluted areas), as well as a more pervasive longer term shift in the economy to be low carbon, circular and less toxic while reducing the overall use of resources.
 This transition can only take place if accompanied by system-wide enablers, and preventive and curative actions, based on opportunity and innovations.